 What to do in Furano

 According to the official website of Furano, there are activities to do in their town the whole year round!
 Regardless of whether it is a steamingly hot summer or freezing winter.
 Here are the most “interesting” activities that we can do in Furano:

-- Relax in Asahigaoka Park.
-One of the best destinations to go to Furano during cherry blossoms.
+Relax in Asahigaoka Park.
+One of the best destinations to go to is Furano, during cherry blossoms.
 The park gives spots to photograph Mt.
 Tokachidake framed with blooming cherries.

-- See the Stone House of Goro.
-Unleash beautiful countryside photos of Japan to your social media feed with the super Instagrammable sceneries from Goro’s Stone House.
+See the Stone House of Goro.
+Unleash beautiful countryside photos of Japan to your social media feed with the super Instagrammable scenery from Goro’s Stone House.

 - Raft with Flying Dolphins Adventure Service.
 A perfect way to maximize the stay in Furan.
 Do not just sightsee; let’s move our bodies and get wet! 😀